 Master of Arts in Education

-Demonstrate your commitment to a career in education with your Master of Arts in Education online degree from Ashford University.
-Make an impact on our nation's schools with the expertise that derives from an advanced degree in education.
+Expand your impact as an educator by demonstrating your commitment to educating others with an online master's degree in education from Ashford University.
+Make an impact on our nation's schools with the expertise that derives from an advanced master’s degree in education.

 What you will learn

 The Master of Arts in Education degree at Ashford University is designed to present a foundational perspective and increased specialization for educational leaders.
 You will study in depth those areas that most influence educational institutions, including instructional methods, curriculum design, assessment strategies, advanced pedagogical theory, and principles of leadership.
-Upon completion of the Master of Arts in Education degree program, you will be able to:
+Upon completion of your online master’s in education, you will be able to: